jokeyrhyme/node-init.js/README.md

 -   installs and configures [ESLint](http://eslint.org/), with [eslint-plugin-node](https://github.com/mysticatea/eslint-plugin-node)

+-   install and configure [jest](https://github.com/facebook/jest) if other test frameworks are absent and `npm test` is not configured

 -   adds an `npm run eslint` script for ESLint

 -   installs and configures [FlowType](https://flowtype.org/) and `npm run flow_check`